AI21Labs/pmi-masking/README.md

 # pmi-masking
 This repository includes the list of masked spans (the masking vocabulary) that is used in the [ICLR 2021 spotlight](https://iclr.cc/virtual/2021/spotlight/3496) PMI-Masking paper, overviewed in this [blogpost](https://www.ai21.com/blog/pmi-masking).

 Section 1 below provides the list construction details.
-Given the provided list, section 2 details the PMI-Masking method for bidirectional masked language models, which essentially treats all of the elements of the provided lists as units that are only masked jointly together.
+Given the provided list, section 2 details the PMI-Masking method for bidirectional masked language models, which essentially treats all of the elements of the provided lists as units that can only be masked together.

 ## Section 1: How we constructed the masking vocabulary